foxholden/ROHan/README.md

 Installation
 ----------------------

-1) make sure you have "cmake", "libtool" and "git" installed, check for it by typing " git --version" and "cmake --version".
+1) make sure you have "cmake", "libtool", "libpng" and "git" installed, check for it by typing " git --version" and "cmake --version".

 For Ubuntu:

      sudo apt-get install git
      sudo apt-get install cmake
      sudo apt-get install libtool
+     sudo apt-get install libpng-dev

 For MacOS, if you have Homebrew (https://brew.sh/) installed:

      brew install git
      brew install cmake
      brew install libtool
+     brew install libpng

 2) make sure you have gcc that supports -std=c++11, gcc version 4.7 or above.
 Type "gcc -v" and check the version.
 For both Ubuntu and MacOS,